 Rustlr can generate parsers for F#.
 With .Net interoperability, other languages (C#) can also use the generated parsers with a little adaptation, though some knowledge of F# is required.
 The .Net side of this aspect of Rustlr is a system called Fussless.
 This repository contains the runtime parser written in F#.
 The lexical analysis aspect of Fussless uses CsLex, which is written in C#.
 Fussless can automatically generate a CsLex .lex file from the grammar.
 Download Fussless and follow instructions in the Fussless README to install the system.
-If you're not using the latest Mono, you may have to re-compile absLexer.cs into a .dll, and then, using that .dll, compile RuntimeParser.fs to a .dll.
+The readme also contains instructions on how to use the system to create a parser.

 At the time of this writing, there are still some features missing from